tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 mechanism.
 Unlike the standard key update, this mechanism allows peers to perform a fresh Diffie-Hellman exchange within an active session using one of the groups negotiated during the initial handshake.
-By periodically rerunning (EC)DHE, this extension enables the derivation of new traffic secrets that are independent of prior key material.
+By periodically rerunning (EC)DHE, this extension enables the derivation of new traffic keys that are independent of prior key material.
 As noted in {{Appendix F of !TLS=I-D.ietf-tls-rfc8446bis}}, this approach mitigates the risk of static key exfiltration and shifts the attacker burden toward dynamic key exfiltration.